g-gisbert/Inpainting-Holes-In-Folded-Fabric-Meshes/README.md

 ![Teaser](teaser.png)
 # Inpainting Holes in Folded Fabric Meshes

-This repository contains a research prototype implementation of the paper Inpainting Holes in Folded Fabric Meshes, SMI 2023.
+This repository contains a research prototype implementation of the paper [Inpainting Holes in Folded Fabric Meshes](https://www.sciencedirect.com/science/article/abs/pii/S0097849323000808), Computers & Graphics.

 The method proposes to fill holes in triangle mesh surfaces representing fabrics.
 The software allows the user to provide a mesh with a hole and to fill it.